RagnarB83/ash-documentation/docs/coordinate-input.rst

     print("Elemental formula of fragment", frag.formula)
     print("Pretty elemental formula of fragment", frag.prettyformula)

-The Ash fragment file can be printed conveniently to disk:
+The ASH fragment file can be printed conveniently to disk:

 .. code-block:: python